col-mustang/AI-Assisted-data-processing-EDA-and-graphing/README.md

 Various data sources were used in this process.
 However, this project was more about developing a automated graphing application rather than a model.

-Data sources used for development include -churn_clean.csv
+Data sources used for development include
+- churn_clean.csv
--jordan vs Lebron.csv
+- jordan vs Lebron.csv
--jordan vs leborn2.csv
+- jordan vs leborn2.csv
--labtops.csv
+- labtops.csv
--winequality-red fixed.csv
+- winequality-red fixed.csv

 All data sources are in the main repo app/data directory